-The Road User Rule changes include:
+The Road User Rule changes included:

 “a motor vehicle with motive power wholly or partly derived from an external source of electricity”

-- altering special vehicle (bus and transit lane) definitions to include EVs as permitted users if RCAs make relevant bylaws; the proposed amendment to the special vehicle lane definition is:
+- altering special vehicle (bus and transit lane) definitions to include EVs as permitted users if RCAs make relevant bylaws; the amendment to the special vehicle lane definition is:

 an EV may use a special vehicle lane if it is specifically included by a marking or sign installed at the start of the lane.
 Currently vehicles that are allowed to access these lanes are noted in the definition of the lane.

-The Traffic Control Devices Rule changes include:
+The Traffic Control Devices Rule changes included: